top of page

 13. Allegations Against Staff or Volunteers

-3. If the allegation involves the DSL, the Deputy DSL will handle the case.
+• If the allegation involves the DSL, the Deputy DSL or club owner will lead the process.

 14. Whistleblowing